 The paper "Observation of a first \nu_\tau candidate in the OPERA experiment in the CNGS beam" has been published in Physics Letters B (N. Agafonova et al., Phys.Lett.
 B691 (2010) 138); it is available online in the arXiv repository (arXiv:1006.1623):

 These results were presented by A. Ereditato in two special Seminars at the Gran Sasso laboratories (May 31) and at CERN (June 4).
-The slide of the Seminar can be found here

 The corresponding press release from the OPERA Collaboration can be found here